* Death toll rises to 14; total sickened jumps to 169

 * U.S. senator calls for federal probe

 (Updates throughout with briefing from U.S. health officials)

 By David Morgan

 WASHINGTON, Oct 11 (Reuters) - As many as 14,000 people -more than previously thought - received possibly tainted steroidinjections tied to a deadly U.S. meningitis outbreak andpatients should watch for symptoms for several months, healthofficials said on Thursday.

 The officials said the company at the center of theoutbreak, the Massachusetts New England Compounding Center,appeared to have violated its license by producing largequantities of drugs rather than prescriptions for individualpatients, as calls grew for a criminal probe.

 "This organization chose to apparently violate the licensingrequirements under which they were allowed to operate," said Dr.Madeleine Biondolillo, director of the Massachusetts Departmentof Public Health's Bureau of Health Care Safety and Quality.

 NECC officials were not immediately available for comment.

-Anyone exposed to the NECC-supplied vials of the steroidmethylprednisolone acetate should be vigilant for healthproblems for several months, CDC officials said.
-Local, stateand federal health authorities have contacted over 90 percent ofthe patients who may have been exposed.
+But anyone exposed to the NECC-supplied vials of the steroidmethylprednisolone acetate - used to treat back pain and otherconditions - should be vigilant for health problems for severalmonths, CDC officials said.
+Local health authorities havecontacted over 90 percent of patients who may have been exposed.